 Natural Resources Engineering

-The first year of the BE(Hons) is called the Engineering Intermediate Year.
-For Natural Resources Engineering students, this is made up of:
+The first year of the Bachelor of Engineering with Honours is made up of:

-Five compulsory courses taken by all Engineering students:
+Six compulsory courses taken by all Engineering students:

 - ENGR 100 Engineering Academic Skills (0 points, no fees)

 - ENGR 101 Foundations of Engineering